wswartzendruber/la4k/README.md

 | DEBUG | FINE    |
 | TRACE | FINER   |

 As standard Java logging has no concept of tags or markers, they are ignored.
+Any query for a level being enabled for a specific tag returns `true` as long as that level is enabled for the logger in question.

 ### SLF4J